-+ Landings less than 1
++ Landings less than 1 n/a not available x EU TAC

 Table 2 NORWAY POUT IV & IIIa.
 Annual landings ('000 t) in the North Sea and Skagerrak (not incl.
 Kattegat, IIIaS) by country, for 1961-2014 (Data provided by ICES WGNSSK Working Group members).
 (Norwegian landing data include landings of by-catch of other species).
 Includes by-catch of Norway pout in other (small meshed) fisheries).